openshift-labs/learn-katacoda/middleware/pipelines/1install-op.md

 `oc auth can-i create PipelineResource`{{execute}}
 `oc auth can-i create PipelineRun`{{execute}}

-Now that we have verified that you can create the required resources, let’s start the workshop.
+Now that we have verified that you can create the required resources let's start the workshop.